PreTeXtBook/pretext-cli/README.md

 pretext --version # returns version being developed
 ```

-When inside a `poetry shell` you can navegate to other folders and run pretext commands.
+When inside a `poetry shell` you can navigate to other folders and run pretext commands.
 Doing so will use the current development environment version of pretext.

 ### Updating dependencies